would you like your child to learn a different language?

 Rosetta Stone and Sign-It are exclusively virtual programs, with in-person support.

-Students who select American Sign Language will have the opportunity to interact with a sign language instructor multiple times throughout the month during their language class, but will be utilizing a virtual program, Sign-It, for most class periods.
+Students who select American Sign Language will have the opportunity to interact with a sign language instructor, Mrs. Fox, multiple times throughout the month during their language class, but they will be utilizing a virtual program, Sign-It, for most class periods.

 Remote learning is not for every student.
 It requires self-motivation and an ability to seek answers to questions that a live instructor might normally provide.
 Remote language learning also requires genuine excitement about acquiring a new language.